 Dominican farmers island-wide bring their best crops to the Roseau Market, at the end of Dame Eugenia Boulevard and Lange Lane, every Friday and Saturday from 6 am to 1 pm.
 It may well be the largest farmers' market in the Caribbean.
-They start setting up on Friday night, and often customers begin their shopping then.
 Vendors are usually out on roadsides when there are cruise ships in port.

 One of the easiest places to pick up a souvenir is the Old Market Plaza, just behind the Dominica Museum, in Roseau.
 Slaves were once sold here, but today handcrafted jewelry, T-shirts, spices, souvenirs, batik, and trays, plus lacquered and woven bamboo boxes, are available from a group of vendors in open-air booths set up on the cobblestones.
 They are usually busiest when there's a cruise ship berthed across the street.
 On these days you can also find a vast number of vendors along the bay front.